mroshan454/Replicating-ViT-Research-Paper/README.md

 The final piece of the ViT architecture puzzle we'll focus on (for now) is Table 1.

+Table 1: Details of Vision Transformer model variants.
+Source: ViT paper.

 | Model | Layers | Hidden size $D$ | MLP size | Heads | Params |
 | :--- | :---: | :---: | :---: | :---: | :---: |
 | ViT-Base | 12 | 768 | 3072 | 12 | $86M$ |
 | ViT-Large | 24 | 1024 | 4096 | 16 | $307M$ |
 | ViT-Huge | 32 | 1280 | 5120 | 16 | $632M$ |

+This table showcasing the various hyperparameters of each of the ViT architectures.

 * ViT-Base , ViT-Large and ViT-Huge are all different sizes of the same model architecture.